Synchronization of multiple rigid body systems: a survey: Attitude synchronization of multiple rigid body systems

 where $a_i$ is the gain of the damp term.

-It should be noted that the above protocols require the angular velocity measurement.
-In \onlinecite{2009_SCL_Dimos}, an angular velocity-free framework motivated by the passivity approach \cite{2010_TCST_W.Ren_AttitudeSynchronization} is proposed for multiple rigid body systems.
+The above protocols require the angular velocity measurement.
+An angular velocity-free framework motivated by the passivity approach is proposed for multiple rigid body systems \cite{2010_TCST_W.Ren_AttitudeSynchronization}.
 The control protocol is designed as follows,